-The eighth Sopot by the Book will be held from 15 to 18 August.
-Each year, the municipal public library and the city of Sopot select one country the literature of which is the theme of the festival.
-In 2019, the audience will have the opportunity to discover the culture and the literature of Great Britain.
+The ninth Sopot by the Book will be held from 20 to 23 August.
+Each year, Goyki 3 Art Inkubator and the city of Sopot select one country the literature of which is the theme of the festival.
+In 2020, the audience will have the opportunity to discover the culture and the literature of Canada.

 Sopot by the Book was launched in 2012.
 It is always held in the second half of August.
 Inviting Filip Springer, Wojciech Tochman, Jacek Hugo-Bader, Mariusz Szczygieł, Magdalena Grzebałkowska, Andrzej Stasiuk, the first festival was a celebration of Polish reportage.